 Top / Featured Image: A collaged image combining two images from Wikimedia Commons.
 I found these doing a Google Images search (filtered for “license for reuse” on “Animal Tricks”

 On the left, cropped a bit because, like iPhone vertical videos, portrait oriented photos work better for featured images, is “Morphy, an Orangutan with his toy, a horse, on a walk with his keeper in a traveling circus” as a Creative Commons Germany licensed image from Wikimedia commons.
 And on right, for the sheer fun of it’s name, is Creative Commons licensed photo Chicken on a Skateboard

-The post "Seeking Web Tricks Better Than “Chicken on a Skateboard”" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/02/chicken-on-a-skateboard/) on February 11, 2016.
+The post "Seeking Web Tricks Better Than “Chicken on a Skateboard”" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/02/chicken-on-a-skateboard/) on February 11, 2016.